Paklock/HackRF1/Help!-Im-not-receiving-anything!---Receive-Quality-Issues.md

 # Intermittent Signal Loss/Noise
 ## Loose Cable Connections
-as stated before, check you cable connections and antenna.
+As stated before, check you cable connections and antenna.
 Wiggle things around and see if any dramatic change is reflected in the waterfall.
 ## Nearby Transmitters
 Nearby transmitter can also cause intermittent signal loss, the culprit is almost always pager traffic as those signals can be very strong and transmit intermittently.
 A nearby trunking repeater could also be to blame.
 ## H2 Internal Battery Charger